"Where words fail, music speaks." - Hans Christian Andersen

 Equally, we believe the opportunity to perform is essential in developing confidence and proficiency.
 Therefore several performances are strategically scheduled throughout the year, where pupils can play and sing before an audience.

-In one unit each year, all pupils receive ukulele tuition.
+All pupils receive ukulele tuition.
 This facilitates learning and progress over an extended period of time and embeds a skill that we hope will enrich their lives and develops an understanding of achieving long-term goals and perseverance.
 Many pupils even invest in their own ukuleles such as their enthusiasm for learning.

 Enthusiastic pupils are also able to access extra provision including our school choir, band or additional instrument tuition for free.
 We strongly believe all pupils should be able to access these regardless of background or circumstances.